danielcarter/danielcarter.github.io/_learning_journal/cedar_patio_table.md

 ### Reflections

-I really like this slab style of furniture and would like to learn a little more about its history.
+I really like this slat style of furniture and would like to learn a little more about its history.
 I should get a book on modernist woodworking or furniture design.